Improving the mortgage journey for everyone

 To answer this shortfall, the Podium team turned to us to provide the missing technical expertise and guidance.
 We were very happy to be involved.
 Being a cutting-edge new service, this looked like an exciting and momentous project from day one.

 Encountering significant technical obstacles in making connections between different technology platforms, we worked hard to create APIs that would serve up the information needed to improve the customer experience.
-Sometimes it felt it could be done.
+Sometimes it felt it couldn't be done.
 But time pressures and the need to move forward forced our hands to act decisively.

 Putting the customer first